These money-saving tips will help your small business run efficiently and profitably.

-In addition to the IRS website, the Small Business Administration (SBA) provides information on tax deductions and exemptions that may apply to your business.
-Your tax or financial advisor can also help identify opportunities for savings, so make sure there's at least one person on your team keeping tabs on all business expenses and reporting the same as deductions on your returns, helping you save significant sums of cash for your business.
+In addition to the IRS website, the U.S. Small Business Administration provides information on tax deductions and exemptions that may apply to your business.
+Your tax or financial advisor can also help you identify opportunities for savings, so make sure there's at least one person on your team keeping tabs on all business expenses and reporting the same as the deductions on your returns, helping you save significant sums of cash for your business.

 4. Streamline your HR functions.

 One of the biggest perks of being a business owner is the ability to manage a workforce, which, for newly funded startups, shows investors your determination to achieve your business's goals and objectives.